-The PRRD owns and operates the Charlie Lake wastewater treatment facility (WWTF).
+The PRRD owns and operates the Charlie Lake WWTF.
 The Charlie Lake WWTF serves the community of Charlie Lake and treats trucked waste and gravity sewer main delivered wastewater from throughout PRRD.
 The WWTF currently discharges treated municipal wastewater through an effluent outfall pipe (the Outfall) to the Peace River, as authorized under the Municipal Wastewater Regulation (MWR; no. 108540).